Last updated: November 29, 2022

 The step for acquiring a member of an LLC is outlined in this document, which will also aid in handling any potential issues if the shares are not sold.

-If you have partners in your LLC, and one of them sells their share of the company to a third party, then a buy-sell agreement should be in place to dictate the steps that need to be taken.
+If you have partners in your limited liability company, and one of them sells their share of the company to a third party, then a buy-sell agreement should be in place to dictate the steps that need to be taken.

 • Banks